Former NFL star Richard Sherman arrested on suspicion of DUI, authorities in Washington state say

 SEATTLE (AP) — Former NFL star Richard Sherman was arrested early Saturday on suspicion of driving under the influence, according to the Washington State Patrol.

+One of the top defensive standouts of his generation, he was named in 2020 to the Pro Football Hall of Fame's All-Decade Team of the 2010s.

 Sherman spent seven seasons in Seattle before going to San Francisco for three.
-He also played for Tampa Bay.
+He also played for Tampa Bay, and during his college years at Stanford University.

 Sherman in 2022 pleaded guilty in Seattle to two misdemeanor charges stemming from a drunken driving and domestic disturbance the year before.
 He also admitted to a criminal infraction of speeding in a roadway construction zone.